manasroutcse/php_login_system/README.md

 - Never commit config.php with real secrets to public repos.
 - Use HTTPS in production and ensure GOOGLE_REDIRECT_URI exactly matches the Google Console setting.

+ADDMIN LOGIN:-
+Go to create_admin.php file
+Here:-
+$adminEmail = "ADD YOUR EMAIL ID";
+$adminPassword = "123456"; // you can change this if you want
+$adminName = "Admin";
+Then login